TheDeadcoder/ML-Offlines/blog/README.md

 - **Ablation Studies**:
   - **Effect of Token Selection Ratio**: selecting approximately **60-70% of tokens** (based on excess loss scores) provided the optimal balance between efficiency and performance.
-  - **Correlation with Downstream Performance**: Tokens selected by SLM had a stronger correlation with downstream task performance compared to unselected tokens.

 ## Insights, Application & Future direction: